gtrqa/hcaptcha-unity/README.md

 - Set your site key in HCaptchaManager Inspector

 **Gradle build fails with "keepUnitySymbols.gradle does not exist"**
-- Enable Custom Gradle Templates in Player Settings (see setup above)
+- Enable Custom Gradle Templates in Player Settings (see setup step 3)
+- Replace Unity's templates with package templates (see setup step 5)

 **"D8: java.lang.NullPointerException" or class version errors**
 - Unity 2022.3: AAR needs Java 11 rebuild (see compatibility section above)
-- Unity 6+: Should work without issues
+- Unity 6+: Make sure you replaced templates (step 5)

 **"compileSdkVersion is not specified"**
-- Ensure Custom Main Gradle Template is enabled
-- Package auto-configures it - if overridden, re-import package
+- Replace Unity's generated templates with package templates (setup step 5)

 ## 📖 API Reference